abin24/Surface-Inspection-defect-detection-dataset/README.md

 ![](cracks.png)

-Cracks on bridge(left) and crak on the road surface.
+Cracks on the bridge(left) and crack on the road surface.

 -  Bridge cracks.
-There are 2688 images of  bridge crack without pixel level ground truth.
-From the athours  "Liangfu Li Weifei Ma  Li Li Xiaoxiao Gao".
+There are 2688 images of bridge crack without pixel-level ground truth.
+From the authors "Liangfu Li Weifei Ma  Li Li Xiaoxiao Gao".
 Files can be reached by visiting [https://github.com/maweifei/Bridge_Crack_Image_Data](https://github.com/maweifei/Bridge_Crack_Image_Data).

 -  Crack on road surface.
-From Shi, Yong and Cui, Limeng and Qi, Zhiquan and Meng, Fan and Chen, Zhensong.
+From Shi, Yong, and Cui, Limeng and Qi, Zhiquan and Meng, Fan and Chen, Zhensong.
 Original dataset can be reached at [https://github.com/cuilimeng/CrackForest-dataset](https://github.com/cuilimeng/CrackForest-dataset). **We extract the image files of the pixel level ground truth.**

 -----------

 # Steel surface defects #

 These Datasets from Kechen Song, Northeastern University (NEU).
-You can visted they Home page [http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html](http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html) to download 1800 images, examples like figure below:
+You can visit they Homepage [http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html](http://faculty.neu.edu.cn/me/songkc/Vision-based_SIS_Steel.html) to download 1800 images, examples of the figure below:

 ![](NEU1.png)